pooja-par/satvik_food/README.md

 ## Features

 - Responsive design for various screen sizes: Check the pictures in first section.
-- Nevigation bar for Home, Menu, Contact and Admin Login panal.
+- Nevigation bar for Home, Menu, Contact, Log in, Register and Admin Login panal.
+- Any number of user can log in and retrive their reservation data.
 - Table Reservation: Users can book tables by specifying the number of guests, the date, and the time.

 ![Responsice Mockup Mobile](https://github.com/pooja-par/satvik_food/blob/main/satvik/static/satvik/images/tablereserve.png)